Four-Year College Bound Student Task List

 - Don't fall prey to "senioritis!"
 Colleges will ask for your grades from the second semester, and they can refuse admission if these grades are not acceptable

-- Mail your FAFSA or complete the online application if you have not already done so.
+- Finish your FAFSA if you have not already done so.
 Note: Men 18 years and over must register for the Selective Service in order to receive federal financial aid.

 - Research taking Advanced Placement (AP) and International Baccalaureate (IB) exams and write down those dates